Daiz/fakku-enhanced/README.md

 Currently there is only tag group, which is called the "category" tags.
 In the future this will likely be replaced with full-blown tag groups, but for now, this moves the various format descriptions to the back while bringing the actual content tags to the front.

 - **category:** hentai, ecchi, non-h, anime, illustration, spread, interview, western, uncensored, censored, subscription, doujin, book, dubbed, subbed

+## Why Userscript?

+Userscript gives me full freedom to do whatever I want however I want and whenever I want, and it's primary purpose is to test and develop feature proposals for the site proper.
+I also have a soft spot for userscripts in general considering my whole career basically got started by editing and developing userscripts!